-Domestic demand has been strong across all the year and in fact, in the first half of the year total sales have been 214.661 (+19.5% vs the 2020 and +12.4% vs the 2019) with positive outlook for the next years, thanks to the development of the electric segment.
+Domestic demand has been strong across all the year and in fact, 2021 was over with 439.587 sales (+13.4%) including both domestic manufacturers and importers, with positive outlook for the next years, thanks to the development of the electric segment.

 Reasons behind the last years market decline